Schumer: Biden unified with Democratic leaders against negotiating over debt limit

-Senate Majority Leader Charles Schumer (D-N.Y.) told reporters Thursday that there’s no daylight between himself on President Biden on the question of standing firm against negotiating with House Republicans on raising the debt limit until they manage pass a package of cuts or fiscal reforms.
+Senate Majority Leader Charles Schumer (D-N.Y.) told reporters Thursday that there’s no daylight between himself and President Biden on the question of standing firm against negotiating with House Republicans on raising the debt limit until they manage to pass a package of cuts or fiscal reforms.

 Schumer said Biden and White House staff assured him the president is not looking to cut a debt limit deal with Speaker Kevin McCarthy (R-Calif.) if House Republicans can’t prove they have the votes to pass spending cuts through their narrowly divided chamber.